felbinger/AdminGuide/docs/21_nginx.md

        address 2001:db8:1234:5678::1/64
        gateway 2001:db8::1
        # hedgedoc
-       post-up ip -6 a add 2001:db8:1234:5678:5eca:dc9d:fd4e:6564/128 dev ens18    # <---- this line
+       post-up ip -6 a add 2001:db8:1234:5678:5eca:dc9d:fd4e:6564/64 dev eth0
    ```

-3. Now open the Cloudflare dashboard and go to the domain you would like to use to access your service.
+3. Now open the Cloudflare dashboard and navigate to the domain you would like to use to access your service.
    Go to DNS and add the `AAAA` dns record for the subdomain you'd like:
    ![Image of dns record creation](img/nginx/create_dns_record.png){: loading=lazy }
    (*ignore that this domain has changed, should be `hedgedoc.admin-guide.com`*)